1.0. INTRODUCTION, PURPOSE AND BACKGROUND

 To assist in preventing problems with data quality, investigators must incorporate standard research methodology into their studies.
 It is essential that study investigators and clinical centers follow and adhere to an approved, common protocol to assure that data collected can be aggregated for analysis and interpretation.

 Key components of a protocol are the same for single and - or multi-center clinical studies.
 The protocol provides a statement of the problem, study objectives, research questions and hypotheses.
-The NINDS has developed a template for protocols that is located on the web and is available in multiple formats.
+The NINDS has developed a template for protocols (available in a Word format).

 Training study staff at clinical centers helps to ensure that the protocol is applied in a standardized way across sites and participants by all study staff.
 Formal training sessions for investigators, site coordinators, and other staff as necessary, are held to review the study goals and procedures, study forms, and often include a certification process.